 This class is already in session.
 Please contact our office at conted@seattlecolleges.edu or 206-934-3705 to inquire about late registration.

-Introduction to Essential Somatics
+Introduction to Somatics

 Feeling a bit "off" after a workout or a long week?
-This five-week class introduces you to Essential Somatics, a gentle, pain-free movement practice designed to balance your hips, spine, and shoulders.
+This five-week class introduces you to Somatics, a gentle, pain-free movement practice designed to balance your hips, spine, and shoulders.
 Learn simple, effective routines that help reset your body, release tension, and restore coordination.
 Movements will be taught step-by-step and every student will receive a manual for at-home practice.
 Exercises are performed on the floor using a yoga mat.
 We provide mats, but you're welcome to bring your own if preferred.
 Recommended for all fitness levels, from couch potato to athlete.

 This class is already in session.
 Please contact our office at conted@seattlecolleges.edu or 206-934-3705 to inquire about late registration.